 The Baldwin County Planning Commission, upon advice from the Baldwin County Planning Director or designee, may extend the effective period of the Final Site Plan up to twenty-four (24) additional months (two one-year extensions) upon written request from the Applicant.
 A maximum of two (2) one-year extensions may be granted.
+If an extension is granted, the proposed development must conform to the Subdivision Regulations in place at the time when the extension is granted.
 If no extension is requested the Final Site Plan approval is automatically revoked.